Hold onto Your Calculators, Payday Super Changes are Coming in 2026

 Getting ready for payday super isn’t something you can leave until the last minute.
 Your business needs time to adjust systems, processes, and cash flow arrangements.

 Start by reviewing your current payroll systems.
-Can your existing setup handle frequent super calculations and payments?
-If you’re using manual processes or basic spreadsheets, now might be the time to consider payroll software that integrates super payments.
+Can your existing setup handle frequent super calculations and payments based on ordinary time earnings (OTE)?
+If you’re using manual processes or basic spreadsheets, now might be the time to consider payroll software that integrates super payments and meets the new data and payment standards.

 Cash flow planning becomes crucial.
 Model out how the new payment timing will affect your business finances.
-Some businesses might need to arrange additional working capital facilities to smooth the transition.
+Some small or irregular payments might require additional working capital facilities to smooth the transition.
+Australian businesses need to understand how the introduction of payday super will impact their cash flow management strategies.

 We understand that navigating these payday super changes can feel overwhelming.
 That’s exactly why Advanced Bookkeeping and BAS exist to help Australian businesses stay on top of regulatory changes without the stress.

 Our payroll services are designed to handle these kinds of transitions smoothly.
-We can help you update your processes, ensure compliance, and manage the administrative side of payday super so you can focus on running your business.
+We can help you update your processes, ensure compliance with the superannuation guarantee (SG) requirements, and manage the administrative side of payday super so you can focus on running your business.
+We’ll make sure your employee’s SG contributions reach their super fund within the seven-day timeframe, every time.

 The good news?
 You’ve got time to prepare.
-July 2026 might seem far away, but smart businesses start planning for major changes well in advance.
+July 2026 might seem far away, but smart business owners start planning for major changes well in advance.

 Consider this your heads-up to start thinking about how payday superannuation will affect your operations.
-Review your current processes, assess your cash flow patterns, and maybe have a chat with professionals who understand the local Perth business environment.
+Review your current processes, assess your cash flow patterns, and maybe have a chat with professionals who understand the local Perth business environment and the proposed payday super changes.

 The payday super legislation has been announced by the Australian Government, but it is not yet law.
 Consultation on the draft legislation closed in April 2024, and the changes are scheduled to begin on 1 July 2026.
-The legislation is expected to pass, given the government’s commitment to the reforms.
+The legislation is expected to pass, given the government’s commitment to the reforms and the need to improve retirement outcomes for Australian workers.

 What are the changes in superannuation in 2026?

 From 1 July 2026, employers must pay super with each pay cycle instead of quarterly.
 Super payments must reach employees’ funds within seven days.
-The Small Business Superannuation Clearing House will close, requiring businesses to find alternative payment methods.
-These changes aim to improve retirement outcomes and reduce unpaid super.
+The Small Business Superannuation Clearing House will close, requiring businesses to find alternative payment methods through commercial clearing houses or direct payments.
+These changes aim to improve retirement outcomes and reduce unpaid super across Australian businesses.

 What happens if super isn’t paid on time?

-Under the new payday super rules, late payments may result in penalties, even if delays are caused by factors outside the employer’s control, such as banking or clearing house processing issues.
+Under the new payday super rules, late payments may result in the superannuation guarantee charge (SGC), even if delays are caused by factors outside the employer’s control, such as banking or clearing house processing issues.
 Businesses will need to ensure robust systems and processes to meet the seven-day payment deadline consistently.
+The SGC includes the unpaid SG amount, interest, and an administration fee, and is not tax deductible.